- General Income Tax Questions

 No. Indiana does not have a deduction for gambling losses.

-If the amount of tax due is more than $100, the Department can establish a payment plan.
-The request can be made once your return has completed processing and you have received a bill for the tax due.
+If the amount of tax due is more than $100, the DOR can establish a payment plan.
+The request can be made once your return is processed and you received a bill for the tax due.

 For more information, please contact us at (317) 232-2165.